BESS Safety Monitoring Under IM8: What Singapore Grid Operators Must Now Prove

 Consultancies and EPCCs that can demonstrate a documented forensic audit methodology, with third-party independent analysis, are in a differentiated position for:

-Oxaide Verify forensic reports are formatted with chain-of-custody documentation and independent analysis certification — designed to be submitted as part of a GeBIZ pre-qualification package or as an appendix to a safety case submission.
+Oxaide Verify forensic reports are formatted with chain-of-custody documentation and independent analysis certification so they can be submitted as part of a GeBIZ pre-qualification package or as an appendix to a safety case.

 Practical Steps for Operators